 Reading Literature Offers Academic Benefits

 During early childhood years, the focus of the academic curriculum is to stress the importance of reading.
 At this age, young children and teenagers are struggling with their reading comprehension.
 It is also the stage where one is starting to become familiar with the meanings of words and the usual word patterns.
+In addition, it prepares the children to excel later in academics by introducing to them the various types of literary devices that are so important in writing.

 Developing reading skills at this age is vital for the success of every child and young adult.
 At this point in time, students are exposed to basic and foundation subjects like math, science and history.
 Thus, there is a need to read high quality literature works to develop and enhance the students reading abilities.